Last Updated on March 10, 2022 by Rebecca Lake

 Who Is Dave Ramsey?

-What he’s probably best known for is his “Baby Steps” approach to paying off debt and building wealth.
-The steps (there are seven altogether) are a blueprint for how to turn your financial situation around.
+What he’s probably best known for is are his 7 baby steps for paying off debt and building wealth.
+The steps are a blueprint for how to turn your financial situation around.

 If you’re not familiar with Dave Ramsey at all, you might be surprised to know that he wasn’t always a money guru.
 In his 20s, he built a multi-million dollar real estate portfolio, only to end up filing bankruptcy and losing everything.

 Dave Ramsey isn’t everyone’s cup of tea.
-He doesn’t mince words and some people might argue that his advice is too simple.
+He doesn’t mince words and some people might argue that his advice is too simple or outdated.

-But his “baby steps” have worked for me and countless other families.
+But his 7 baby steps have worked for me and countless other families.
 And if your financial situation has plenty of room for improvement, keep reading.

 Ready to find out the best ways to improve your finances, with no fluff?
 I’ve rounded up the best Dave Ramsey tips that can help you change your money outlook for the better.